 Describe a sunset as viewed by a character that is in bliss; describe the same sunset but this time as seen by a character that is in gloom.

 While reading a book at a library slash book store, I came upon a creative writing composition.
 It has lots of exercises and tips on creative writing.
-One of the exercises includes fleshing out a stranger you have seen the first time.
+One of the exercises include fleshing out a stranger you have seen the first time.
 Compose stories about that stranger and why he is on that place.
-And a lot more exercises are in the book.
-While at work, I answered the above exercise.
-To be able to give a description from a happy and a sad individual’s perspective of sunset for five minutes while the boss is around.
-Squeezing my writing ability at its boundary in a time constraint manner because lately I have been experiencing a lot of Writer’s Block Day.
+And a lot more exercises.
+While at work, I answered this exercise where I have to describe the same sunset as seen by a happy and a sad person for five minutes (squeezing my writing ability to its boundary in a time constraint manner).
 Next time, I’ll try this creative writing again with different rules, probably two street dogs making love from a child’s perspective and an old guy’s perspective..
 Probably or probably not.
 It depends.